hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 (2) to support cumulative distribution ope for the first time, and (3) to implement (the proposed) SharpeRatio@k and other top-** :math:`k` **risk-return tradeoff metics for the risk assessments of OPS.**
 Additionally, we provide a user-friendly :doc:`visualization tools <visualization>`, :doc:`documentation <index>`, and `quickstart examples <https://github.com/hakuhodo-technologies/scope-rl/tree/main/examples/quickstart>`_ to facilitate a quick benckmarking and practical application.
-We hope that SCOPE-RL will serve as a important milestone for the future development of OPE research.

-..
-We also provide an :doc:`OPE tutorial <_autogallery/index>` with SCOPE-RL experiments for educational purpose.
-..
-We hope that SCOPE-RL will serve as a important milestone for the future development of OPE research.
+We hope that SCOPE-RL will serve as an important milestone for the future development of OPE research.

 Note that the compared platforms include the following: